aidasaidas75/HP-250-G6-OpenCore/README.md

 Battery Indicator
 USB ports
 Video Accelariton (1536 Mb Vram)
-Wifi  (Swapped the original with compatable)
+Wifi  (Swapped the original with macOS compatable DW1820(BCM4350) 802.11ac Wireless , if you have intel read What doesnt work! )

 ```
 ## What doesn't work: